wp-plugins/flexytalk-widget/readme.txt

 * Show your picture and profile from GRAVATAR ([Tutorial](http://bit.ly/W1gDum) )

+* Automatic pop up chat widget: The widget will popup after 15 seconds on a page showing a greeting message and inviting the user to chat

+* Clickable links on widget: Just send a qualified URL as a chat message and the widget displays a clickable link

+* Displays an apologize if the agent waits too long to accept a chat request

+* Sound alerts

 * Install your live chat widget on FACEBOOK business site ([Tutorial](http://bit.ly/Tob5ee) )

 * Layered chat widget (displays a layer on your website - no popup)